Documents You Need When Traveling to France with Kids

 • A notarized travel consent form if one parent (or a non-parent) is traveling with the child

-• Starting in late 2026, an ETIAS travel authorization for each person
+• Once it launches in late 2026, an ETIAS travel authorization for each person

 • A folder with printed copies of all your key documents